marcusl33beach/xkcd_downloader/README.md

-# xkdc_downloader
+# xkcd_downloader
-Small scrip to download xkdc.com and display on terminal.
+Small scrip to download xkcd.com and display on terminal.

 ### Requirements